Adib234/image-repo/README.md

 - THE CLIENT'S REQUEST SHOULD MATCH EXACTLY TO THE SERVER'S ROUTE, a backslash wasted so many hours of my life
 - I've decided to enable bucket versionning since there's a higher chance that a user might be frustrated with finding out there image has been wiped out by someone else's image due to AWS S3 overwriting when two image names have the same name.
 - Passwords should never be stored in a database, do some hashing to it and then discard it immediately after
+- If you're using environment variables you gotta export in the session of the shell you are working on in the terminal, having a .env sometimes doesn't do everthing

 # To do